panva/jose/docs/types/interfaces/GeneralJWE.md

 • `optional` **unprotected?**: [`JWEHeaderParameters`](JWEHeaderParameters.md)

-The "unprotected" member MUST be present and contain the value JWE Shared Unprotected Header when the JWE Shared Unprotected Header value is non-empty; otherwise, it MUST be absent.
-This value is represented as an unencoded JSON object, rather than as a string.
-These Header Parameter values are not integrity protected.
+JWE Shared Unprotected Header as a JSON object.
+Not integrity protected; omit when empty.